B13rg/B13rg.github.io/_drafts/algo-props.md

 Performance should be maintained across orders of magnitude of input.
 The varying data sizes should be able to be handled with sacrificing efficiency (linear vs. quadratic growth).

-Algorithms should have a clear model for describing how data moves through the system and utilizes awareness of caching, buffers, network and physical location.
+Algorithms should have a clear model for describing how data moves through the system.
+It should also be aware of the transport of data as it passes through caches, buffers, networks, and physical locations.

 Compute should be placed near the input data.
 Data should be processed near where it is stored to minimize latency side-effects.